zulip/zulip/templates/zerver/help/deactivate-or-reactivate-a-bot.md

 {!admin-only.md!}

-{!follow-steps.md!} deactivate or reactivate any bots in your organization.
+Follow the following steps to deactivate or reactivate any bots in your organization.

 !!! tip ""